Sweden to Portugal (Mostly) by Train

 I booked a ticket directly with the German rail service DB for the direct 4.5-hour train to Hamburg Central.
 I was able to book it very far in advance, so far in advance that I completely forgot that I had bought a first-class ticket.
 This meant that I missed the option to wait in the first-class lounge at Copenhagen Central Station.
 It wasn’t a great loss, the station is very pleasant and I was able to buy food and a coffee for the train.
 Buying meals and snacks for each train ride became one of my favorite activities on the many train rides I took on this trip.

 The first-class car consisted of closed berths with six seats, three on a side at a table.
 The scenery was pleasant as were the two other travelers in my berth.
 The only stressful moment occurred during an approximately 15-minute delay, as everyone present had plans in Hamburg for the evening following the scheduled 4:01 PM arrival.
-Fortunately, a first-world crisis was averted.
-The delay was minimal, and I arrived in Hamburg in plenty of time to check into my hotel and change clothes for the concert I was attending at the famous Elbphilharmonie.
+Fortunately, the delay was minimal.
+I arrived in Hamburg in plenty of time to check into my hotel and change clothes for the concert I attended at the famous Elbphilharmonie.

 I recommend visiting the Elbphilharmonie in Hamburg.
 Even if you are not a classical music fan, for a modest fee you can buy a ticket to enter the building and on a clear day enjoy a great sunset view.
 On the day of my visit, the venue was crowded with visitors taking the view in.